Courtesy of Coca-Cola

 In conclusion, traditional approaches to web marketing no longer work.
 Companies which embrace short-term thinking will only reap short-term results.
 What’s important is for digital campaigns to revolve around securing sustainable relationships, leveraging existing audiences, and growing them for the future.

 The ultimate endorsement is getting fans to generate content for one’s brands.
-This should be done through positive influence.
-Most importantly, one should have fun!
+This should be done through positive influence campaigns and efforts.
+Most importantly, you should have fun while doing so!

 Sign up to receive monthly updates